manojo/manojo.github.com/_posts/2016-01-13-stream-fusion-is-pefible.md

 does not work.
 This implementation does not introduce an extra box, nor is it recursive.
 Instead, it uses mutable variables to maintain the current state of a stream.
 Ultimately, it is an implementation of the recursive solution, but using mutable variables and loops.
-But, as [Dmitry](https://github.com/DarkDimius/) pointed it out, we call `next` at two different places, and therefore risk exploding code generation (links for code below).
+But, as [DarkDimius](https://github.com/DarkDimius/) pointed out, we call `next` at two different places, and therefore risk exploding code generation (links for code below).
 Also, [Amir](https://github.com/amirsh) [tells us](https://github.com/manojo/staged-fold-fusion/commit/701e634ffbe57987f99d5267dccc30d6be17ba85#commitcomment-15253976) that it generates slow code.